alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-Network models represent useful frameworks in which we can study real-world complex networks.
+Network models represent useful frameworks in which we can study complex real-world networks.
 Some random graph models and their extensions have been capable of reproducing the evolution and function of real systems and some of their main features.
-See [here](https://arxiv.org/abs/cond-mat/0303516) an outdated but essential review of developments in this field.
+See [here](https://arxiv.org/abs/cond-mat/0303516) a dated but essential review of developments in this field.

 <br>

-Looking with more attention at these cocaine smuggling networks, they seem to be built upon preferential attachment.
-Some nodes have a lot of connections with other nodes which, in turn, are not very well connected.
+Looking more closely at these cocaine smuggling networks, they seem to be based on preferential attachment.
+Some nodes have many connections to other nodes which, in turn, are not very well connected.
 This is an indication of preferential attachment, a core property of free scale networks.
-Even though I have not conclude that their distributions are reasonably described by power laws, we could try to simulate these networks using a free scale model.
+Although I have not concluded that their distributions are adequately described by power laws, we could try to simulate these networks with a free scale model.

 <br>

-For a first guess, we could try using the well-known [Barabási–Albert model](https://barabasi.com/f/622.pdf), since it is also capable of producing networks with negative assortativity, low average clustering and low density.
+As a first guess, we could try using the well-known [Barabási–Albert model](https://barabasi.com/f/622.pdf), since it is also able to generate networks with negative assortativity, low average clustering and low density.
 In this model, a network of size $n$ is grown by attaching new nodes each with $m$ edges that are preferentially attached to existing nodes with high degree.
-However, if $m = 1$ the model networks would have clustering coefficient equals to zero.
+However, if $m = 1$ the model networks have clustering coefficient equals to zero.
 But the smuggling networks have nonzero average clustering coefficients.
 We can try setting $m = 2$, but the graphs would (at least visually) clearly differ from the empirical networks.
-Click <a href="images/barabasi.png" target="_blank">here</a> to view an example of this model for three different values of $m$.
+Click <a href="images/barabasi.png" target="_blank">here</a> to see an example of this model for three different values of $m$.

 <br>

 After some searching, I found a version of the barabasi model called [dual Barabási–Albert model](https://arxiv.org/abs/1810.10538) (DBA), implemented in [NetworkX](https://networkx.org/documentation/stable/reference/generated/networkx.generators.random_graphs.dual_barabasi_albert_graph.html).
 This model has two parameters that control the attachment probabilities of new nodes, described as follows.
-A graph of $n$ nodes is grown by attaching new nodes each with either $m_1$ edges (with probability $p$) or $m_2$ edges (with probability $1-p$) that are preferentially attached to existing nodes with high degree.
+A graph of $n$ nodes is grown by attaching new nodes each with either $m_1$ edges (with probability $p$) or $m_2$ edges (with probability $1-p$), which are preferentially attached to existing nodes with high degree.
 Moreover, as the authors of the paper explain, "the DBA model is not guaranteed to (and will likely not) yield power-law degree distributions".
-Therefore, our ignorance regading the degree distributions of the empirical networks is not of huge concern.
+Therefore, our ignorance regading the degree distributions of the empirical networks is not of great concern.

 <br>

 The network below is an example of a random network generated by this model.
 The visual similarity is surprising.
-Looking closely, we can see some of the connection patterns seen in the empirical networks.
+If we look closely, we can see some of the connection patterns seen in the empirical networks.

 <br>